Skip to content

 Running .clausal tests via pytest

 The conftest.py at the project root registers a pytest plugin that automatically collects .clausal files.
-Each test/1 clause appears as an individual pytest item:
+The import hook handles loading and compilation.
+Each Test/1 clause appears as an individual pytest item:

 python -m pytest clausal/examples/fibonacci.clausal -v